arfc/pride/README.md

 3. Increasing penetration of variable renewable energy sources.
 4. Add grid flexibility in the form of H2 and thermal storage.

+## Instructions to Run TEMOA
+TEMOA is an open source modeling tool available on GitHub (link).
+Follow the installation instructions here (link).

+After creating a database in sql, navigate to the directory with your database:

+``sqlite3 [filename].sqlite < [filename].sql``

+if you don't have sqlite installed, run:

+``sudo apt-get install sqlite``

+TEMOA models can be run from the command line, current iterations use the online model platform at ``model.temoacloud.com``.

 ## Timeline (approximate):
 2/14/20 : The optimal reactor size for scenario one (basic recommendation).